porsche-design-system/porsche-design-system/packages/storefront/src/pages/styles/theme.md

 - Play with darker/lighter grey shades to make an element stand out from the background or to set emphasis on it.
 - Mix color themes within the application on rarely.
 Ensure a sufficient contrast ratio.

-#### Don’t:
+#### Don't:

-- Don’t use neutral contrast low for displaying crucial information.
+- Don't use neutral contrast low for displaying crucial information.
-- Mix colors of different themes (e.g. primary-light with base-dark).
+- Don't mix colors of different themes (e.g. primary-light with base-dark).
 - Avoid adding new colors to the color palette.

 ## Styles